fellennert/academic-page/content/courses/An introduction to R/_index.md

 type: book
 ---

 The script is hosted using bookdown.
 You can find it here: <https://bookdown.org/f_lennert/introduction-to-r/>.
+The videos are in English, but the quality is not optimal.
+I am planning on revising them someday.